MaterializeInc/materialize/src/lsp-server/CONTRIBUTING.md

-# Contributing to the Materialize Language Server Protocol (LSP)
+# Contributing to the Materialize Language Server Protocol (LSP) Server

 ## Developing the Extension